opensvc/docs.opensvc.com/source/agent.service.management.rst

 Explicit service management
 +++++++++++++++++++++++++++

-The prefered command to use to start an action on a specific service is ``/opt/opensvc/etc/svcname action``.
+The prefered command to use to start an action on a specific service is ``sudo svcmgr -s <svcname> <action>``, or simply ``sudo <svcname> <action>``.

 Explicit group of services management
 +++++++++++++++++++++++++++++++++++++

-The prefered command to use to start an action on a specific group of services is ``/opt/opensvc/bin/svcmgr --service svc1,svc2 action``.
+The prefered command to use to start an action on a specific group of services is ``sudo svcmgr -s svc1,svc2 action``.

 Contextual group of services management
 +++++++++++++++++++++++++++++++++++++++

 OpenSVC provides a set of svcmgr links applying preset filters on local service.

-.. function:: allservices action
+.. function:: svcmgr <action>

 Apply action to all node services.
-The command ``/opt/opensvc/bin/allservices shutdown --parallel`` is triggered upon node shutdown by the opensvc rc script.
+The command ``svcmgr shutdown --parallel`` is triggered upon node shutdown by the opensvc rc script.
-The command ``/opt/opensvc/bin/allservices boot --parallel`` is triggered upon node startup by the opensvc rc script.
+The command ``svcmgr boot --parallel`` is triggered upon node startup by the opensvc rc script.

-.. function:: alldownservices action
+.. function:: svcmgr --state down <action>

 Apply action to all node services in 'down' state.

-.. function:: allupservices action
+.. function:: svcmgr --state up,warn

 Apply action to all node services in 'up' and 'warn' state.

-.. function:: allprimaryservices action
+.. function:: svcmgr --onlyprimary action

 Apply action to all node services having the node as an 'autostart_node' in their env file.

+.. function:: svcmgr --onlysecondary action

+Apply action to all node services not having the node as an 'autostart_node' in their env file.

 Services status
 ===============

-.. function:: /opt/opensvc/bin/svcmon
+.. function:: svcmon

 Overview of all local node services status.

-.. function:: /opt/opensvc/etc/svcname print status
+.. function:: <svcname> print status

 Detailled service resources status.